cenviity/100-exercises-to-learn-rust/book/src/03_ticket_v1/06_ownership.md

     // the `&` operator.
     // Same symbol (`&`), different meaning depending on the context! let b: &u32 = &config.version;
-    //     ^ The type annotation is not necessary,
+    //     ^ The type annotation is not necessary.
-    //       it's just there to clarify what's going on }
+    //       It's just there to clarify what's going on.
+}
 ```